Which European Airlines Allow Dogs in the Cabin in 2023?

 One of Russia’s largest domestic airlines, S7 Airlines transports dogs, cats and birds both in the cabin and the hold.

 For pets flying in the cabin, there are two options available.
 You can reserve a seat for your pet, which must travel in a rigid container that is strapped in by the seat belt.
-A maximum weight of 23kg applies, including their carrier.
-Alternatively, your pet can travel under the seat in front, in a soft carrier bag up to 25cm high, with a weight limit of 10kg.
+A maximum weight of 23kg applies, including their carrier, which can be up to 40cm high.
+Alternatively, your pet can travel under the seat in front, in a soft carrier bag up to 25cm high or container up to 20cm high, with a weight limit of 10kg.

 The fee for flying a pet varies, starting at 2500 rubles.
-Pets travelling under the seat can be booked online as part of a regular booking, while a pet travelling on a seat can only be booked through the call centre or the chat function on the website.
-Pet strollers can also be transported for free.
+Pets travelling under the seat can be booked online as part of a regular booking, or added later.
+If booking a separate seat for your pet, this must be booked at the time of the initial booking, whether online, through the chat function or through a sales office.

-Click here for the full pet policy of S7 Airlines.
+Click here for the full pet policy of S7 Airlines (only in Russian).

 SATA Azores Airlines (Portugal)